 Infected wounds are another area where the environment is good for clostridium botulinum bacteria to grow and produce its toxin.

-Infant botulism (infants < 1 year of age, are the only age group that can get botulism from eating spores because the bacteria are not killed by gut mechanisms - less acid in their stomachs compared to older children, and because their immune system is not fully developed yet) can arise from ingesting unprepared foods like honey.
+Infant botulism affects infants less than 1 year of age; this is the only age group that can get botulism from eating spores because the bacteria are not killed by their gut mechanisms (there's less acid in their stomachs compared to older children) and because their immune system is not fully developed yet.
+It can arise from ingesting unprepared foods like honey.